-Midnight is a big cat (he weighs more than 16 pounds) and we never saw him use the smaller shelters last winter.
-It’s possible that he didn’t fit through the opening!
-He did use the straw fort and sometime during the winter Charcoal showed up and begin to use it too.
+Midnight is a big cat (he weighs more than 16 pounds), and we never saw him use the smaller shelters.
+He used the straw fort, and sometime during the winter, Charcoal showed up and began to use it.

 We ordered a small resin shed that we could place on our deck.
 And, my husband was able to assemble it by himself.
 He said it would have been easier with two people!
 We ordered it from Lowe’s, but I noticed today that Amazon sells the same one.

 I like this shed for three reasons:

 - It has a window.
-I didn’t want the cats to not have any light if they are spending long winter days inside the shed.
+I didn’t want the cats not to have any light if they spent long winter days inside the shed.

 - This shed has two vents.
-You can see one in the picture below and there is another one on the backside.
-I don’t want air to be too stuffy for the cats or for moisture to not be able to escape and cause mold.
+You can see one in the picture below, and there is another one on the backside.
+I don’t want air to be too stuffy for the cats or moisture not to escape and cause mold.

 - It doesn’t look like it’s for cats.
 If someone were to look into our yard, that would not know that it was being used for cats (not everyone in my neighborhood likes having the feral cats around).

 Setting up the shed as an outdoor cat shelter

 We did several things to make the shed work as a shelter for outdoor cats.

 First, two entrances were cut into the sides of the shelter.
 The size of the opening should be big enough for a cat but not big enough for a large predator such as a large dog or coyote.